metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha1_manifest.md

 - `match` (Map of String) Match defines the matching statement.

+<a id="nestedatt--spec--steps--catch--delete--ref"></a>
+### Nested Schema for `spec.steps.catch.delete.ref`

+Required:

+- `api_version` (String) API version of the referent.
+- `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds

+Optional:

+- `labels` (Map of String) Label selector to match objects to delete
+- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/

 <a id="nestedatt--spec--steps--catch--describe"></a>
 ### Nested Schema for `spec.steps.catch.describe`

+Required:

+- `api_version` (String) API version of the referent.
+- `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds

 Optional:

-- `api_version` (String) API version of the referent.
 - `cluster` (String) Cluster defines the target cluster (default cluster will be used if not specified and/or overridden).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--steps--catch--describe--clusters))
-- `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 - `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
-- `resource` (String) Resource name of the referent.
 - `selector` (String) Selector defines labels selector.
 - `show_events` (Boolean) Show Events indicates whether to include related events.
 - `timeout` (String) Timeout for the operation.
 Overrides the global timeout set in the Configuration.